We're using unmanned aircraft for utility operations

 - Disaster recovery – After a severe storm, wild fire or other disaster resulting in damaged equipment and outages, unmanned aircraft can speed the recovery process by pinpointing recovery needs across our islands.

 - Efficiency – While unmanned aircraft will not eliminate use of helicopters, bucket trucks and climbing remote structures, they will cost-effectively reduce these traditional assessment techniques.

 Important note: The Federal Aviation Administration regulates all airspace and has three categories of unmanned aircraft system pilots: 1) hobbyist/ recreational; 2) public/government, and 3) civil/commercial.
-Hawaiian Electric Companies are in the commercial category and fly within strict FAA guidelines.
+Hawaiian Electric is in the commercial category and fly within strict FAA guidelines.
 Only employees who are certified and part of Hawaiian Electric unmanned aircraft teams may fly on company property or as part of utility work in the field.

 If you are a hobbyist or recreational pilot, or want more information, here are some links that may be helpful.

 - Interested in learning more about drones and joining a local club?
 Join a club: http://hawaiidroneclub.org/

 Frequently Asked Questions

 How many unmanned aircraft and pilots does Hawaiian Electric have

 At launch of the UAS program, Hawaiian Electric has six unmanned aircraft in differing sizes and capabilities and accompanying control and sensing equipment.
 They are operated only by Hawaiian Electric's trained staff pilots.
 At launch, we have five trained pilots and more being added.